2-REC/hugo-myportfolio-theme/README.md

 ## Contributing

-!!!!
-TODO !!!!
-Did you found a bug or got an idea for a new feature?
-Feel free to use the [issue tracker](//github.com/...theme.../issues) to let me know.
+If you have found a bug, or have an idea for a new feature, please feel free to use the [issue tracker](//github.com/2-REC/hugo-myportfolio-theme/issues) to let me know.
-Or make directly a [pull request](//github.com/...theme.../pulls).
+You can also make directly a [pull request](//github.com/2-REC/hugo-myportfolio-theme/pulls).

 Please create a separate branch for your pull request.